kyriba/Basic_payment_sample/README.md

 2. Gradle - [Installation](https://gradle.org/install/)
 3. JRE 1.8 or higher - [Installation](https://java.com/download)

+> :warning: *Make sure that Gradle version is compatible with Java [See in docs](https://docs.gradle.org/current/userguide/compatibility.html).*
+>

 > :warning: *As you also have JRE installed, you should create a new environment variable for Java and set a new path for the PATH environment to the JDK folder in "Program Files".
 > Guides for creating and setting a new path:
 > [Windows](https://stackoverflow.com/a/35623142)